Common Finger Grass

 Habitat

 Common Finger Grass grows in sandy and gravelly soil in the more arid parts and in damp soil such as beside vleis in areas with a high rainfall.
-Can be found in the Northern Province and the Kruger National Park.
+Common Finger Grass is found throughout Southern Africa.

 Flowers